Lyf Hotel room with double bed, sofa

-If you are looking for a list of the best budget hotels in Sydney, with a bit of local insight you’ve come to the right place.
-Whether you’re travelling with tight funds or prefer to spend your money on food and sights, I have put together some tips about where to find cheaper hotels across the city and which properties I am more than happy to spend a night in.
+Looking for the best budget and cheap hotels in Sydney?
+You’ve come to the right place.
+Whether you’re travelling on a tight budget or prefer to spend your money on food and sights rather than accommodation, I’ve put together tips on where to find affordable hotels across the city and which properties I’m happy to stay in.

 This post contains affiliate links.
 Our full disclosure policy is here.

-• They had to be well located within walking distance to the city centre or close to excellent public transport connections.
+• They had to be well located – either within walking distance of the city centre or close to excellent public transport.

-• They had to be clean; no one likes to go on holiday and sleep in a dirty room no matter how low their budget is.
+• They had to be clean; no one wants to sleep in a dirty room, no matter how tight their budget

 • They had to have consistently good reviews online regarding customer service.
 All budget hotels suffer from the odd poor review when customer expectations are too high, but we have only included places that overall rate well.